Skip to content

 Joining The Mob

-America, the grievance nation, formed of subcultures energized by playing the victim, intent on identifying someone, or some institution to blame for their deficit of well being.
+America, the grievance nation, formed of subcultures energized by portraying the victim, intent on identifying someone, or some institution to blame for their deficit of well being.
 We are disaffected, pissed off, enraged.
 For us, the secret fear of the Greeks has become reality, the consequence of self-indulgence.

 “Oh, that we should not feel